nkang9/atlas-demo/README.md

 # atlas-demo
-A demo repository for the atlas workshop
+A demo repository for the atlas workshop.

+More to be added to this repo.